olexsmir/gopher.nvim/README.md

   :GoImpl r Read io.Reader
   :GoImpl Write io.Writer

-  " or you can put a cursor on the struct and run :GoImpl io.Reader
+  " or you can simply put a cursor on the struct and run :GoImpl io.Reader
   ```
 </details>